diegargon/monnet/README.md

 Testing a basic linux agent (python based) for reports.
 Shipping with monnet-ansbile repo/sources and his own playbook to install.

-You can do it manually check install-agent-linux playbook for steps
+You can install it manually check the install-agent-linux playbook for steps

 ## Ansible Support